jcamlin/iDNS-Intelligent-Adaptive-Policy-for-Navier-Stokes/README.md

-# SpectralTemporal-NS
+# iDNS — Intelligent Adaptive Policy for Navier–Stokes

-**Red Dawn AI Lab – Jeffrey Camlin (2025)**
+**Red Dawn AI Lab — Jeffrey Camlin (2025)**

-Deterministic spectral–temporal framework combining Fourier spectral continuation and temporal lifting to achieve smooth global solutions of the incompressible Navier–Stokes equations on the periodic torus $\mathbb{T}^3$.
-Implements the **XXXX solver** for adaptive time-lifted stability, spectral damping, and benchmark validation.

----

-## 🔹 Key Features

-* Deterministic spectral continuation operator $\mathcal{C}_\zeta$ for smooth restarts.
-* Temporal lifting $t \mapsto \tau(t)$ for adaptive reparametrization.
-* Validation against Kolmogorov and Taylor–Green flow benchmarks.
-* Reproducible numerical reports auto-generated under `reports/`.
+iDNS is a deterministic adaptive-control framework for stable, high–Reynolds number integration of the incompressible Navier–Stokes equations on periodic domains, combining Fourier spectral methods with geometric temporal lifting to prevent CFL-induced timestep collapse.

+This repository provides the minimal research reference implementation used for benchmark validation in the iDNS papers.

 ---